napari/napari/README.md

 python -m pip install "napari[all]"
 ```

-If you prefer conda over pip, you can replace the last line with: `conda install -c conda-forge napari`
+If you prefer conda over pip, you can replace the last line with: `conda install -c conda-forge napari pyqt`

 See here for the full [installation guide](https://napari.org/tutorials/fundamentals/installation.html).